 Once I have the measurements I find a piece of plywood in my stash that is at least ¾” thick.
 You need that thickness to hold the weight of body.
 I have a huge stash, so no problem locating a perfect piece.
 I use my jigsaw to cut it to size and round over the corners.
 Gotta love tools!

 To understand where I’m going with this, I am basically creating the base of an upholstered top.
 In order to get the seat stable and attached to the vanity seat, I need to add holes so I can attach it.
-First, I place the vanity seat on the board upside down and make marks on either side of each rung.
+In fact, I place the vanity seat on the board upside down and make marks on either side of each rung.

 Then, I use my drill to make pilot holes for the next step.